cky09002/Covid-19-data-analytics/README.md

 - **Technologies Used**:
   - Python, Pandas, NumPy, Matplotlib, and Scikit-learn for data processing and modeling.
-  - Streamlit for creating an interactive dashboard for stakeholders.
+  - Streamlit for creating an interactive dashboard for presentation

 ---